 9. The Tray Game

 Ask a friend to get some sort of tray and put a lot of random items on it.
-Look at the items on the tray and then have your friend either take it away or cover it with a cloth.
+Look at the items on the tray and then have your friend either remove it or cover it with a cloth.

-Try to remember and then write down all of the items that were on the tray.
+Try to remember and then write down all the items on the tray.

-There are a lot of variations that you could make for this game, including looking at a picture online and then minimizing it and trying to recall the contents.
-But no matter how you do this, you’re testing and exercising your memory by working on remembering physical objects in the short-term.
+You could make many variations for this game, including looking at a picture online and then minimizing it, and trying to recall the contents.
+But no matter how you do this, you’re testing and exercising your memory by working on remembering physical objects in the short term.

 10. The Grocery List Game